haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_s2.md

     *   **Strengths:** The `Strengths` sub-section must ONLY contain strengths.
 If it describes needs or difficulties, it is a **CRITICAL** error.
     *   **Interests:** Interests should be specific and purposeful.
 Flag generic or bland statements like "enjoys TV" as a **MINOR** issue, but flag statements that are clearly not interests (e.g., "has a nice smile") as a **CRITICAL** error.

-## Feedback Report

-Generate a `feedback.md` report summarizing your findings.
-*   State clearly whether `output_s2.md` **PASSES** or **FAILS** validation.
-*   List all **CRITICAL**, **MAJOR**, and **MINOR** issues found.
-*   Be specific.
-Example: "CRITICAL: History section exceeds 500-word limit.
-It is currently 650 words.
-It must be shortened." or "CRITICAL: The 'Strengths' section incorrectly lists 'difficulty with reading' which is a need, not a strength."

-**Important** - Missing information should be flagged, but do not suggest that the writer should state “Not known” when a field has been left blank.
-Do NOT suggest that field headings are removed.